opoku1968/Game-of-Chance/README.md

 ### Home

-- The Home Page is the main interface and only page of the website.it includes a scoreboard which indicates the score of the user and the computer.it also provides three buttons or options for the user to choose from.the is also a section which indicates the number of moves a user has left before the game ends.
+- The Home Page is the main interface and only page of the website.it includes a scoreboard which indicates the score of the user and the computer.It also provides three buttons or options for the user to choose from.there is also a section which indicates the number of moves a user has left before the game ends.

 ## Testing